-We have a very experienced team of practitioners lead by our Lead Teacher, Lucy, and our SENCO, Judy Burton and Lucy Ekaney.
+We have a very experienced team of practitioners led by our Lead Teacher, Rajni, and our SENDCO, Suzanne.
 Our team has experience in supporting children on the autistic spectrum, with behavioural and emotional issues, language and communication needs and requiring allergies and medical support.

 Your key person is always available to discuss your concerns if you think your child may have additional needs and can contact outside agencies for further support and information.